 Beate has completed a 12-month in-depth training for Mindfulness Supervisors with Lot Heijke (The Netherlands), Günter Hudasch and Petra Meibert (Germany) and Camilla Sköld (Sweden); mindfulness teachers, trainers and supervisors with extensive and international teaching experience.
 During 2018 she trained in the use of MBI-TAC with Rebecca Crane and in 2021 she has followed the foundational and advanced training for trauma-sensitive mindfulness with David Treleaven.

 As well as her work with the general public, over the past decade, she has introduced mindfulness to numerous international organisations throughout Belgium and Europe, involving staff from the European Institutions, corporate companies, educational and training settings, healthcare, senior groups, and more.
 This has necessitated adapting the teaching to the needs of a wide and varied audience.
-Beate has specific experience in working with senior executives and leadership programmes and is in particular passionate about working with international organisations.
+Beate has specific experience in working with senior executives and leadership programmes in international organisations.

 Beate has committed to engaging in regular supervision herself since she first began teaching and is blessed to have Claude Maskens as mentor.
 She has seen that supervision is a rich learning ground, a space where the teacher can safely continue to refine their teaching skills and also explore their edges and vulnerabilities.
 She works in English, Dutch, German and French with some knowledge of Spanish and Italian.